Ra-svg/UMBC-DATA606-Capstone/docs/Proposal.md

 ## Dataset:

-The Size of the Dataset is 4801 rows with 17 distinct columns.
+Dataset Size:  1.33 MB, 4801 rows with 17 distinct columns.

 #### Data Source: https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market

 ## Reasearch Questions:

--
--
--
+-  What factors most significantly impact house prices in New York?
+-  Can we accurately predict the price of a house based on its characteristics/features?

 ## Variables in dataset: